iNPUTmice/SecureConversation/README.md

 criteria enforced by the server (too large, too many).
 Another reason could be that the recipient is offline and the server doesn't provide offline storage.

-Usually you are able to distinguish between these two groups in the fact that the first one happens always after some time and the second one happens almost instantly.
+Usually, you are able to distinguish between these two groups in the fact that the first one happens always after some time and the second one happens almost instantly.